MatthewHarris01/giftastic/README.md

 # giftastic
 A fun app to select GIF files from GIPHY.com, on topics entered by the user.
 Version 0.0 -- repository created, placeholder files for style.css, app.js, and index.html created. no code or html content yet.
 Version 0.1 -- code to load topics and favorites from local storage completed and tested, also the code to render search buttons from the list of topic is complete and working.
-Index.html ostly complete, still has some controls to add.
+Index.html mostly complete, still has some controls to add.

 NEXT TO DO: 1) implent code to make ajax call to GIPHY  API, and display results.
 2) Add contols to enable user how many results to return per search, 5, 10, 15, or 20.